stfc/cloud-docs/source/Swift/IntroducingSwift.rst

 .. note::

   Containers created using the Openstack client will not be publicly accessible.
-This can be changed via the GUI, or by :ref:`updating the container's metadata <swift_cli_update_metadata>`.
+This can be changed via the GUI, or by :ref:`updating the container's metadata <swift_cli_editing_containers>`.

 .. _swift_cli_upload_objects: